shift happens

 Process

 The focus of the canvas is geared toward a good shared understanding of the past year and thus deep shared reflection as well as alignment of expectations.
-I have designed this version of the canvas to start at the top left with the negative and positive events of the last year.
-Afterward, you collaboratively move clockwise through the individual areas until you end in the shared outlook for the next year.
+I have designed this canvas version to start at the top left with the negative and positive events of the last year.
+Afterward, you collaboratively move clockwise through the individual areas until you end in the shared outlook for the following year.

-After the area of the events of the last year, the canvas contains the area about the own personal development and the own experiences.
-After that, there is room for one’s own strengths and responsibilities.
-I have intentionally excluded the area of potentials, as these can introduce an additional level of complexity for a joint salary discussion, which further complicates the overall topic.
-The aspects relevant to effectiveness are very likely to show up in the expectations or collaboration area anyway.
-In my experience, it is enormously valuable to obtain personal feedback before collaboratively creating the canvas to compare one’s own self-perception with that of others.
+After the area of the events of the last year, the canvas contains the area about personal development and experiences.
+After that, there is room for one’s strengths and responsibilities.
+I have intentionally excluded the area of potentials, as these can introduce an additional level of complexity for a joint salary discussion, further complicating the overall topic.
+The aspects relevant to effectiveness are likely to appear in the expectations or collaboration area anyway.
+In my experience, obtaining personal feedback before collaboratively creating the canvas to compare one’s self-perception with that of others is enormously valuable.

-In the “My Motivators” section, you are invited to reflect on the most important aspects of your motivation by using the Moving Motivators.
-The areas “Collaboration with my team” and “Collaboration with my organization” are intended for all facets of collaboration in everyday life and beyond.
-The division into “team” and “big picture” can support taking certain perspectives on one’s own everyday work (e.g., excellent collaboration in one’s own team, but hardly any aspects when looking at the organization).
+In the “My Motivators” section, you are invited to reflect on the most critical aspects of your motivation by using the Moving Motivators.
+“Collaboration with my team” and “Collaboration with my organization” are intended for all facets of collaboration in everyday life and beyond.
+The division into “team” and “big picture” can support taking specific perspectives on one’s daily work (e.g., excellent collaboration in one’s team, but hardly any aspects when looking at the organization).

 Up to this point, the perspective of the canvas is more directed into the past.
-This changes with the following areas: “Impulses of my environment”, “expectations of the organization towards me” and “my expectations towards myself”.
+This changes with the following areas: “Impulses of my environment”, “expectations of the organization towards me”, and “my expectations towards myself”.
 There, the collaboration focuses on the future.
-In the area about “expectations”, my experience is that it is not necessary to come to a common agreement when working with the canvas.
-It can also be sufficient to simply exchange expectations and discuss an agreement downstream.
+In the area of “expectations”, my experience is that it is unnecessary to come to a joint agreement when working with the canvas.
+It can also be sufficient to exchange expectations and discuss an agreement downstream simply.

-The process through the canvas ends with concrete thoughts about the next year with the perspectives “What do I want to share with others?”, “What do I intend to do next year?” and “What do I want to learn/what do I need?”.
-My guiding principle has always been not to plan the following year in terms of annual goals, but rather to talk lightly about what is already apparent and what can be discussed, if necessary, based on expectations at this time.
+The process through the canvas ends with concrete thoughts about the following year with the perspectives “What do I want to share with others?”, “What do I intend to do next year?” and “What do I want to learn/what do I need?”.
+My guiding principle has always been not to plan the following year regarding annual goals but rather to talk lightly about what is already apparent and what can be discussed, if necessary, based on expectations.